rameshbalan/bioinfo/index.md

 |5. | P5,Q5,R5,S5|[Group5](group5)|[Link](group5/guide)|
 |6. | P6,Q6,R6,S6|[Group6](group6)|[Link](group6/guide)|

-This project depends on the following softwares/programs to carry out a specific task.
+Your project depends on some of the following softwares/programs to carry out a specific task.
 Installation instructions are given below.

 ### Dependencies: